nebula-plugins/nebula-release-plugin/README.md

 Historically, this plugin generated versions using build metadata which comes after the `+` sign.
 While we suggest using this approach to be semver compliant, some people has raised their need for removing the build medata and make it part of the pre-release string.

-For this, starting on version `11.0.0` we have introduced a `sanitizedVersion` flag.
+For this, starting on version `11.0.0` we have introduced a `sanitizeVersion` flag.
 Ex.

-`./gradlew -PsanitizeVersion devSnapshot`
+`./gradlew -Prelease.sanitizeVersion=true devSnapshot`

 This will generate a version string similar to: `0.1.0-dev.2.e1c43c7`